-- Attach that with your submission (see below) and send it to email@example.com.
-Make sure you include your name, address, a quick CV with any other published work (especially for RPGs), and tell us what game line(s) you think you’d be best suited for.
+- Attach that with your submission (see below) and send it to firstname.lastname@example.org.
+Make sure you include your name, address, forum user name (if any), a quick CV with any other published work (especially for RPGs), and tell us what game line(s) you think you’d be best suited for.

 - Wait feverishly.

 We’re looking for submissions no longer than 1000 words.
 Ideally, that’s 500 words of setting or fiction and 500 words of mechanics.
 If the proportions aren’t exactly even, don’t worry about it.
 What we’re really looking for are writers that can create compelling and evocative game material, and that know how the mechanics work.

 We’ll currently accept mechanics for Classic World of Darkness 20th Anniversary Edition, Chronicles of Darkness 2nd Edition (GMC), and Exalted 3rd Edition.
 We’re not looking for mechanics for older editions.

 Want to take a bloodline that appeared in a prior Requiem book and update it to CofD rules?
 Awesome.
 Want to make up a faction of mages and give them a few sample spells?
 Terrific.
 Write some flash fiction about an unnameable horror from the Deeps and then tell us how it works in a mechanical context?
 Great.

 Some things to consider that are pretty much true across game lines: